yuwen790405/app_store/apps/hierarchy_brick/README.md

   E        |  E
   C        |  C

 This is much more nicer to work with visually.
 Try to find if E is a subordinate of C in the first one vs this one.
-Also it is nicer to work with in nonrecursive languages.
-It is directly useful for uploading to GoodData for usage in Data filters etc.
+Also it is nicer to work with in non recursive languages.
+It is directly useful for uploading to GoodData for usage in Data filters with OVER etc.

 #### Additional fields
 You can provide names of additional fields that will be propagated from the source hierarchy.

 ### Fixed level hierarchy
 In certain cases it is very useful to flatten the hierarchy to a rectangular shape.
 This is useful if you would like to use the hierarchy as part of the dimension.